plurid/plurid/docs/CONTROL_SURFACE.md

 ---

+### Readiness, registrars and the mount lifecycle (2026-09-06)

+- **`onReady` means ready.** The bus bridge is installed in a layout effect, before the application's `componentDidMount` fires `onReady`, so a command published synchronously from `onReady` executes (`api.pubsub.publish({ topic: 'space.rotateXTo', … })` in the callback rotates at once). `onReady` fires once per instance, StrictMode replay included.
+- **StrictMode-safe.** The store subscription (persistence), `onViewpointChange` and the `pagehide` / `visibilitychange` flush listeners are owned by the mount: React's development replay (mount → unmount → mount) re-subscribes them, and a real unmount flushes a pending persistence write once.
+- **One registrar per application.** Every `PluridApplication` owns its plane registrar (client and server);
+  two applications registering the same route keep their own components.
+Planes a host registers globally (`registerPlanes(planes)` without a registrar) stay readable through the application's registrar as a fallback; pass `planesRegistrar` to share one deliberately.

 ## Tier 0.5 — the imperative handle (`ref`)

 `PluridApplication` takes a `ref`: a `PluridApplicationHandle` — the `onReady` api plus TYPED commands, for the host's own code (a command palette, a sidebar) without threading the api around.